-- 6. If CONTRACTOR responds to the tender of defense as specified in Section II.C.3, the Indemnified Party shall be entitled to select its own legal counsel and otherwise control the defense of such claim, including settlement. - 7.
-Notwithstanding Sections II.C.1 and II.C.2, the Indemnified Party may revocably assume its own defense at any time by delivering to CONTRACTOR written notice of such election and the reasons therefor, if the Indemnified Party, at the time it gives written notice of the claim or at any time thereafter, reasonably determines that: - a.
+- 6. If CONTRACTOR responds to the tender of defense as specified in Section B.3.C, the Indemnified Party shall be entitled to select its own legal counsel and otherwise control the defense of such claim, including settlement. - 7.
+Notwithstanding Sections B.3.A and B.3.B, the Indemnified Party may elect to assume its own defense at any time for a duration the Indemnified Party shall choose-including but not limited to for a limited duration up to and including the conclusion of all litigation-by delivering to CONTRACTOR written notice of such election and the reasons therefor, if the Indemnified Party, at the time it gives written notice of the claim or at any time thereafter, reasonably determines that: - a.
 A conflict exists between it and CONTRACTOR which prevents or potentially prevents CONTRACTOR from presenting a full and effective defense; - b.
-CONTRACTOR is otherwise not providing an effective defense in connection with the claim; or - c.
-CONTRACTOR lacks the financial capacity to satisfy potential liability or to provide an effective defense. - 8.
+CONTRACTOR is otherwise not providing an effective defense of the Indemnified Party in connection with the claim in the opinion of the Indemnified Party; or - c.
+CONTRACTOR lacks the financial capacity in the opinion of the Indemnified Party to satisfy potential liability or to provide an effective defense. - 8.
 If the Indemnified Party is entitled and elects to conduct its own defense pursuant hereto of a claim for which it is entitled to indemnification, CONTRACTOR shall reimburse on a current basis all costs and expenses the Indemnified Party incurs in investigating and defending such claim.
 If the Indemnified Party is entitled to and elects to conduct its own defense, then: - a.
-In the case of a defense that otherwise would be conducted under Section C.1 the Indemnified Party shall have the right to settle or compromise the claim with CONTRACTOR's relevant insurer(s)' prior written consent, which, in each case, shall not be unreasonably withheld or delayed; - b.
-In the case of a defense that otherwise would be conducted under Section II.C.2, the Indemnified Party and CONTRACTOR shall consult with each other on a regular basis to determine whether settlement is appropriate and, subject to the rights of any insurer providing coverage for the claim under a policy required under this Contract and the Indemnified Party shall have the right to settle or compromise the claim with CONTRACTOR's prior written consent without prejudice to the Indemnified Party's rights to be indemnified by CONTRACTOR; and - c.
-In the case of a defense conducted under Section II.C.3, the Indemnified Party shall, subject to the rights of any insurer providing coverage for the claim under a policy required under this Contract, have the right to settle or compromise the claim without CONTRACTOR's prior written consent and without prejudice to its rights to be indemnified by CONTRACTOR.
+In the case of a defense that otherwise would be conducted under Section B.3.A the Indemnified Party shall have the right to settle or compromise the claim with CONTRACTOR's relevant insurer(s)' prior written consent, which, in each case, shall not be unreasonably withheld or delayed; - b.
+In the case of a defense that otherwise would be conducted under Section B.3.B, the Indemnified Party and CONTRACTOR shall consult with each other on a regular basis to determine whether settlement is appropriate and, subject to the rights of any insurer providing coverage for the claim under a policy required under this Contract and the Indemnified Party shall have the right to settle or compromise the claim with CONTRACTOR's prior written consent without prejudice to the Indemnified Party's rights to be indemnified by CONTRACTOR; and - c.
+In the case of a defense conducted under Section B.3, the Indemnified Party shall, subject to the rights of any insurer providing coverage for the claim under a policy required under this Contract, have the right to settle or compromise the claim without CONTRACTOR's prior written consent and without prejudice to its rights to be indemnified by CONTRACTOR.